compute the p-norm of a Matrix or Vector

 Matrix or Vector

-(optional) non-negative number, infinity, Euclidean, or Frobenius; norm selector that is dependent upon A
+(optional) non-negative number, infinity, -infinity, Euclidean, or Frobenius; norm selector that is dependent on A

-The Norm(A) command computes the Euclidean (2)-norm of A.
+The Norm(A) command computes the infinity norm of A. The Norm(A,p) command computes the p-norm of A.

 The p-norm of a Vector V when 1≤p<∞ is add⁡Vip,i=1..Dimension⁡V1p.